alex-iordache/outrun/README.md

 5 - when you close the app, everything will be stored on your local storage.
 Come back and you'll still have your workouts there.

+6 - each Workout in the list also has two functions possible: a) If you click it will bring the map location into focus b) You can erase it by clicking the top-right X button.

 ![OutRun Screenshot](https://github.com/alex-iordache/outrun/blob/master/screenshot.png?raw=true "OutRun")